bhagyasree2895/avocado-map-reduce/README.md

 ## Data Source:
 #### link to Actual data source: https://www.kaggle.com/neuromusic/avocado-prices
-#### This data-set of Avocado Prices has 14 columns and nearly 20,000 rows.
-The data is scraped in the csv file.
-The data-set which I took is structured data which is in the Excel format.
-The volume of the data is around 2 MB.
-The velocity of this data-set is pretty slow, since it's just the information recorded once for the year for each country.
-The data is not messy and  clean.
+     - This data-set of Avocado Prices has 14 columns and nearly 20,000 rows.
+     - The data is scraped in the csv file.
+     - The data-set which I took is structured data which is in the Excel format.
+     - The volume of the data is around 2 MB.
+     - The velocity of this data-set is pretty slow, since it's just the information recorded once for the year for each country.
+     - The data is not messy and  clean.

 ## Big Data problems:

 ### Bhagya Sree Chanda:
-#### For each country, find the maximum voume of consumed volume of avocado
+#### Problem: For each country, find the maximum voume of consumed volume of avocado
 ##### - Mapper input: 0	12/27/2015	1.33	64236.62	1036.74	54454.85	48.16	8696.87	8603.62	93.25	0	conventional	2015	Albany
 ##### - Mapper output: Key is Country (Albany): Value is total volume(64236.62)
               - Albany 64236.62